 Photos: 1964 Joe Wilson with Smokey the dog and his two door Austin A30 sedan at the Cove Cottesloe.
 Photo courtesy of Arthur Sherburn.

-Photo: Mid 1960s A collection of Cottesloe & City Beach girls in Cottesloe Beach car park.
-Bert Moriarky pic.
+Photo: 1964 A collection of Cottesloe and City Beach girls in the Cottesloe Beach car park.
+Bert Moriarty pic.